karelvaculik/pyreball/docs/text_utils.md

 Adding a list item without a sublist can be achieved by providing a single value (as in the case of item `A` in the example above), or packing it into a tuple with an empty string (as in the case of `D` item).
-The latter approach might be more appropriate when the data are generated automatically and the types of all items needs to be the same.
+The latter approach might be more appropriate when the data are generated automatically and the types of all items need to be the same.

 ## Custom HTML Tags

-It is possible to use [`tag()`](../api/pyreball_text/#pyreball.text.tag) function to create tags that are not implemented directly by `pyreball`.
+It is possible to use [`tag()`](../api/pyreball_text/#pyreball.text.tag) function to create tags that are not implemented directly by Pyreball.

 For example, paired tag `<pre>` and unpaired tag `<hr>` can be created and used as follows: